autumnfound/git-eca-rest-api/README.md

     - Within the API, a request can be made under 'strict mode' to enforce contribution guidelines within repositories not covered by an active project ([#43](https://github.com/EclipseFdn/git-eca-rest-api/pull/43)).

 While these rules apply to all project repositories, any non-project repositories will also be checked.
 The messages indicate the failures as warnings to the consuming service (like Gitlab or Gerrit) unless 'strict mode' is enabled for the service.
 Whether or not a repository is tracked (or if it is a project repository) is determined by its presence as a repository directly linked to an active project within the [PMI](https://projects.eclipse.org/), as reported by the [Projects API](https://api.eclipse.org/#tag/Projects).

+## Submitting applications for new bots

+Does your project require a bot to mroe effectively run, or additional bots for new functionality?
+To submit requests for new bots to be registered within our API, please see the [Project Bots API repository](https://github.com/EclipseFdn/projects-bots-api) and create an issue.
+We will require the projects name, your Eclipse Foundation username (for verification of authority), the name of the bot, the email address used to register the account for the bot, and a quick description of what the bot will do so that we can properly document it internally.

 ## Running the application in dev mode